liftoffio/LiftoffAds-iOS/README.md

 - VAST video
 - Rewarded

-To serve rewarded ads you must be on version 1.2.1 of the LiftoffAds display SDK or later.

 ## Development Requirements

 The LiftoffAds display SDK is written in Swift, compiled with the Swift 5.3